jqnpm/jqnpm/CONTRIBUTE.md

   - `jq` is unaware of each dependency's subdirectory.
   - `jqnpm` uses only `./jq/main.jq` at the moment.
 The `main` responsibility might end up in `jq` instead.
 - Packages are not recursively resolved during execution.
 This is due to relative module paths starting with `./` only being resolved against the *initial* `jq/main.jq`, not subsequently called dependencies.

+## Additional features

+- Dependencies are stored in `./.jq/packages/` per package.
+- A local cache in `~/.jq/` stores remote repositories.
+- No *centrally managed* server side package repository is needed to publish your packages - just create a repository on github!
+- As packages are stored on [github.com](https://github.com/) (by default), an account there is required for `jqnpm`.
+Because github allows private repositories, you can use `jqnpm` for private packages; this has not been tested yet.
+- Can also use bitbucket and other online services, where usernames or organization names act as namespaces.